nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: Handling group attribute in user input**

 * **Alternative 1 (Current Choice):** Only allow user to add one group for each `add` Command
-    * Pros: Conveniently adds a person into a single group while creating a new contact at the same time, relatively easier to implement parser.
+    * Pros: User input length is reduced, lowering the chance of invalid input on the user's side.
-    * Cons: User input may get relatively longer.
+    * Cons: User will have to type more inputs to add more groups.

 * **Alternative 2:** Allow user to add as many groups as required for each `add` Command
-    * Pros: Conveniently adds a person into multiple group while creating a new contact at the same time.
+    * Pros: Reduces number of inputs needed to add multiple groups to a contact.
-    * Cons: User input can get potentially very long, increasing the chance of invalid input, relatively harder to implement parser.
+    * Cons: User input can get potentially very long, increasing the chance of invalid input.

 --------------------------------------------------------------------------------------------------------------------
-### Adding Time a Person
+### Adding Free Time to a Person

 #### Implementation